RichardL64/DCC-Ex/DCCEX_SignalFrame/Readme.md

 # DCCEX Controlled locking lever frame

+I wanted something reminiscent of a lever frame for my model railway, not a mimic board - but more a row of numbered levers.
+I also wanted some sort of interlock like the real thing to try and prevent invalid pulls and add some realism/complexity to managing the points.

+This is built and working, however not yet full controlling the model railway.
+It is entirely possible it will not be fun!
+If that turns out to be the case its just EXRAIL logic and can be amended.

+I have a contingency option of a switch elsewhere to relax the locking logic.
+If the bitmap pin PANEL_BYPASS is set then the levers will just operate their actions.

 # Hardware
 The signal frame uses 3x 23017s for input output.
 Each board has